NouhaThabet/Data-Engineer-Science-Notes/Apache Kafka/Apache kafka fundametals.md

 </p>
 Apache ZooKeeper is an open source that helps build distributed applications.
 It’s a centralized service for maintaining configuration information.
 It holds responsibilities like:

+-  Broker state : maintains list of active brokers and which cluster they are part of.

 ### Apache Kafka APIs
 Kafka have 5 majors APIs: